jianlin/TryDjango1.9/README.md

     >>> c.question
     <Question: What's up?>

+## To create a website manager:

+    $ python manage.py createsuperuser

+and just use a user name, such as `admin`, and a password (in this repo, it is `some1234`).

 ## If you install MySQL

 In [Two Scoops of Django](https://www.twoscoopspress.com/products/two-scoops-of-django-1-8), it is said that it